-In addition to these projects, we will also continue maintaining and renewing the District's various infrastructure assets to ensure that their value and usefulness is maintained into the future.
+In addition to these projects, we will also continue to deliver against our commitments made to you through our 10 Year Plan.
+This outcome has been achieved whilst maintaining and renewing the District's various infrastructure assets to ensure that their value and usefulness is maintained into the future.